 Cooperation in other youth-related fields

-Legislative changes in recent years have demanded and also presuppose many 'sectoral' cooperation, for example, due to the legal division of tasks in the secondary school structure, where vocational training was transferred to the Ministry of Finance [between 2010 and 2018 Ministry for National Economy (Nemzetgazdasági Minisztérium)].
+Legal changes in recent years have required and also presupposed many 'sectoral' cooperation, for example, due to the legal division of responsibilites in the secondary school structure, where vocational training was transferred to the Ministry of Finance [between 2010 and 2018 Ministry for National Economy (Nemzetgazdasági Minisztérium)].

-Similarly, the operation of other government sectors (ministries, such as the Ministry of Defence, Ministry of Interior) as the maintainers of institutions is also a field for such cooperation.
+Similarly, the operation of other government sectors (ministries, such as the Ministry of Defence, Ministry of Interior) as the maintainers of institutions is also a field where such cooperation take place.
 In addition, there is a need for cooperation for the compulsory community service for high school students ('Fogadó Intézmény'), in social, health, environmental areas etc. (Oktatási Hivatal, Az iskolai közösségi szolgálat (IKSZ) fogalmai és alapelvei)

 For example, in the case of thematic weeks (see sub-chapter 6.4 Validation of non-formal and informal learning for more information), when providers and employers work with educational institutions.

-Examples can also be found for when a company carries out a school maintenance task (Audi Hungaria Schule Győr).
+Examples can also be found for when a company carries out school maintenance tasks (Audi Hungaria Schule Győr).